keeeal/keeeal.github.io/index.md

 ## Work

-1. Machine Learning Engineer at Harrison.ai - November 2022 - Current
+1. Machine Learning Engineer at Harrison.ai: November 2022 - Current
 1. Embedded Software Engineer at Micro-X: April 2021 - November 2022
  - Wrote firmware for medical imaging devices.
 Drove product design using radiation transport simulations.
 Provided dev-ops for a remote team in the US.
 Contributed to CT image reconstruction algorithm design.
 1. Intern at Defence Science and Technology, Adelaide: March 2018 - August 2018